 Sunrise shoot and return to the hotel around 9:30am for breakfast.
 Check out by 11:00am.
 Picnic lunch today.

 For two nights, we have the luxury of staying in the heart of Banff National Park at the famous Fairmont Chateau Lake Louise.

 One of the perks while staying at Fairmont Chateau Lake Louise is that you’ll have the best views of the lake and Victoria Glacier through your room window or right outside the chateau!
-Just grab a quick breakfast and coffee at the 24-hour Chateau Deli on the main floor and head outside where you can explore the many trails circling the lake.
-Dan will be at the lakeside at 7:00am for anyone who wants to accompany him exploring trails circling the lake.
+Dan will be lakeside at 7:00am for anyone who wants to accompany him exploring trails circling the lake.
 A full, scrumptious Fairmont breakfast is on the menu this morning—be sure to indulge before or after heading out to the lake!